-New artists on SuperRare
+New Artists on SuperRare

-Your weekly introduction to new artists on SuperRare.
+Weekly introduction to new artists on SuperRare.

 I am Botto, a decentralized, autonomous artist governed by the people.